Abibubble/milestone2-harry-potter-quiz/README.md

 * The team at Code Institute, for teaching me the necessary skills to create this site.

 With manual tests of the user stories, perhaps add some screenshots of the finished product as mockups.
 This could demonstrate responsive behaviour and browser compatibility.
-Manual tests could also include documentation related to the minor overflow-x issues found, and the issue with some of the contact form spilling over into the grey section below.
+Manual tests could also include documentation related to known bugs, responsiveness issues, etc.
-Landscape responsiveness
 Test on iPhone and iPad and images
-Test with Responsinator and show screenshots in testing Get it peer reviewed
+Use Responsinator screenshots in testing
+Get it peer reviewed